Tigers vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 Tigers Betting Records & Stats

-- The Tigers have been chosen as underdogs in 34 games this year and have walked away with the win 15 times (44.1%) in those games.
+- The Tigers have won in 15, or 42.9%, of the 35 contests they have been named as odds-on underdogs this year.

-- Detroit has a record of 15-18 in games where bookmakers have it as underdogs of at least +105 on the moneyline.
+- Detroit has a record of 8-10 in games where sportsbooks have it as underdogs of at least +145 on the moneyline.

-- Detroit and its opponents have gone over the total this season in 18 of its 36 opportunities.
+- So far this season, Detroit and its opponents have hit the over in 19 of its 37 games with a total.

 - The Tigers have played just two games with a spread this season and split those games 1-1 ATS.